 Each grading cluster of knowledge, skills and behaviours mapped to Assessment Method 2 must be demonstrated through at least one piece of evidence in the portfolio.
-A minimum of one piece of evidence and maximum of two should be referenced for each grading cluster.
+A minimum of one piece of evidence and maximum of two should be referenced for each grading cluster; Modelling Practice 2 should have one or two items of evidence for each of the three systems approaches being assessed.
 One piece of evidence can be referenced against more than one grading cluster.
 This should be made clear in the covering matrix document.